Loftus Hall is reported to be one of the most haunted houses in Ireland.

-Loftus Hall is reported to be the most haunted house in Ireland.
-This mansion on the Hook Peninsula in County Wexford is on the site of the original castle, Redmond Hall, that was built in 1350 during the Black Death pandemic.
+Besides, situated on the Hook Peninsula in County Wexford this mansion is on the site of the original castle – Redmond Hall.
+Built there in 1350 during the Black Death pandemic.

 Location of Loftus Hall:

-Below my photos taken in August 2021.
+Below are photos I took in August 2021.